Violent protests erupt for second day in Egypt's Port Said

 A perception among some Egyptians that Mursi and his Muslim Brotherhood are trying to monopolise power has fuelled some demonstrations, as has a more general sense of political and economic malaise.

-(Additional reporting by Marwa Awad and Alexander Dziadosz in Cairo and Amr Dalsh in Port Said; Writing by Sylvia Westall; Editing by Louise Ireland)
+(Reporting by Yousri Mohamed, Marwa Awad and Alexander Dziadosz; Editing by Louise Ireland)